Opla/opla-v2/README.md

 ## Key Features

-We want to create the most powerfull and easiest tool for chatbot and virtual assistants.
+We want to create the most powerfull and easiest tool for chatbot and virtual assistants creation, nurturing and management.
+It gives you a total control on your robot, using transparent and free technology.

+Actual release is : v0.2 - Blooming Barboiry

+It combines:
-- a cool graphical interface
+- A cool graphical interface
-- all included : no dependencies to any NLP api or black tricks
+- NLP engine embedded ([openNLX](https://github.com/openNLX,openNLX)), transparency : no dependencies to any NLP api nor black tricks
-- connectors to webchat and Facebook (soon other platforms)
+- Connectors to publish to Webchat and Facebook Messenger (soon available other platforms)
-- webhooks
+- webhooks and plugins integration
-- playground to test directly your intents
+- Playground to instantly test your intents
+- Analytics

+We are working hard to add new features:
+- Entities editor
+- An interactive flow and scenarios display
+- A better playground debugger
+- More conversational UI components
+- And more, you could also [request a feature](https://github.com/Opla/opla/issues/new?template=feature_request.md)

 <div align="center">
   <a href="https://opla.ai" target="_blank">